utlib/UTARMS-style-guide/docs/6-narrative-description/narrative-description.md

 ---

 # 6. Narrative description (Biographical History & Scope and Content)
+Biographical histories and scopes and content notes are areas of description that tend to be more interpretive, and /or focus directly on describing an individual and their actions.
+While other sections of the style guide also address key issues that can surface, the following are considerations specific to these fields.
 ## 6.1 Valorizing language

 Narrative description provided in fields such as biographical or administrative histories, or scope and content can be especially prone to include valorizing language or interpretive accounts.